lyskevin/Kattis/README.md

 ## References

-Competitive Programming 3.18b by Prof Steven Halim.
+Competitive Programming 3.18b by Dr Steven Halim.

 I use the accompanying website at https://cpbook.net/methodstosolve to sort problems by topic.